-- If you are a student in 5th grade or youger then you will need your parent to accompany you to the game.
+- If you are a student in 5th grade or younger then you will need your parent to accompany you to the game.
 No wandering Kindergartners please.

 - You can access one time with your ticket.
 If you leave and come back, guess what?
 You’ll be forking over the price of a ticket again.
 That goes for all attendees.

 - No loitering will be allowed.
-All spectators are expected to be seated in the stadium during the duration of any athletic event with the exception of bathroom/concession stand visits.
-Students will not be allowed to gather in areas around the athletic complex.
+All spectators are expected to be seated in the stadium during the duration of any athletic event with the exception of bathroom or concession stand visits.
+They do not want students gathering.

 - Keep your vices to cheeseburgers.
 You’ve got it – no alcohol, Strawberry Hill, ziplocs full of alcohol, guns, weapons, vapes or anything that would fall into that category is allowed in the stadium or near the stadium.
 If you think it might fall into this “no go” category but aren’t sure, just err on the side of caution and leave it home.